huangsicong/pytorch_codebase/README.md

   unzip FILEPATH -d checkpoint_root_dir
   ```

-- Two rounds of AIS runs.

-  To conform to mathematical correctness when tuning the HMC step sizes, for each setting there are two round of experiments.
-During the first round, step sizes of HMC are adaptively tuned and saved.
-During the second round, step sizes are loaded and the rate distortion curve (or BDMC gap) was computed with another random seed.

-  All experiments used in the paper can be found inside [codebase/hparams](codebase/hparams), and you can reproduce all experiments by running the sbatch files in a particular order.
-The ordering is important becasue there are dependencies between different runs.
-The first round of HMC step-size tuning experiments must be finished before the second round of runs can load step sizes.

-- First set of experiments<br />
-  All **.sh** files are sbatch files in [codebase/hparams](codebase/hparams) and to run them, simply
+  If you have access to a compute cluster that has slurm and sbatch installed, you can run the sbatch files to reproduce our experimental results.
+All **.sh** files are sbatch files in [codebase/hparams](codebase/hparams), to run them:
   ```
   sbatch FILENAME.sh
   ```
   Notice that if you don't already have the datasets downloaded, running multiple runs concurrently might cause interference of the data loading/downloading processes.
-So a good practive is to let the data downloding process finish before starting another runs related to the same dataset.
-This is taken care of by the following sbatch files and again it's important to wait for one to finish before starting the next.
-First run **analytical.sh** which download MNIST and train a linear VAE.
-You can also use this to check whether everything is set up properly.
-Then run **train_models.sh** to train the VAEs
+So a good practice is to let the data downloading process finish before starting another runs related to the same dataset.

-- Plots <br />
+- Plotting script <br />
-  Set the **output_root_dir** in [codebase/plots/icml_plots.py](codebase/plots/icml_plots.py) to be the same as the **output_root_dir** in [codebase/hparams/defaults.py](codebase/hparams/defaults.py) which was set in the beginning.
+  [codebase/plot.py](codebase/plot.py) is an example of how you can put results in different runs together.
+The script can automatically extract data based on the experiment name.
+Set the **output_root_dir** in your plotting hparam to be the same as the **output_root_dir** in [codebase/hparams/defaults.py](codebase/hparams/defaults.py) which was set in the beginning to customize the plots.
   Then run **icml_plots.sh**.

 ## Test your own generative models.
 The codebase is also modularized for testing your own decoder-based generative models.
 You need to register your model under [codebase/models/user_models](codebase/models/user_models), and register the Hparam object at [codebase/hparams/user_models](codebase/models/user_models).
 Your model should come with its decoder variance model.x_logvar as a scalar or vector tensor.
 Set **specific_model_path** to the path of your decoder weights.